Technology and manufacturing professionals are the backbone of today’s industry. Modern

-Our MT program gets you ready for the modern and evolving workplace.
-The latest techniques
+of the past.
+Our Technology & Manufacturing program gets you ready for the modern

-and tools for computer numerical control (CNC), precision welding, computer-aided
+and evolving workplace.
+The latest techniques and tools for computer numerical control

-mechanical design and 3D printing are studied.
+(CNC), precision welding, computer-aided mechanical design and 3D printing are studied.

-In our manufacturing tech program, you may:
+In our Technology & Manufacturing program, you may:

 Get in the industry quickly with a certificate in one of our four specialties